 This usually occurs during pregnancy.
 The pubic symphysis is a joint that joins the two pelvic bones together.
 The joint is kept in place by ligaments and plays a major role during childbirth.
-Pregnancy places a lot of pressure on the pubic symphysis which can make the ligaments slack and cause the joint to become unstable.
+Pregnancy can place a lot of pressure on the pubic symphysis, making the ligaments slack and cause the joint to become unstable.

-This unstable joint can cause pain in the pelvis which can affect the inner thigh.
+This unstable joint can cause pain in the pelvis, affecting the inner thigh.

 - Muscle spasms